RespiraWorks/Ventilator/manufacturing/README.md

 fittings and screws.
 These have been provided by various suppliers on their websites and may be intellectual property of the respective manufacturer.
 These models come with no guarantees and do **NOT** fall under the [Apache license](../LICENSE) which generally applies the rest of our project.

+We are currently in the process of designing our v0.4 prototype, plans whereof are captured in some of our outstanding [Milestones](https://github.com/RespiraWorks/Ventilator/milestones).
+The `master` branch of this repository includes bleeding edge changes.
+Browse at your own peril.
+For the latest stable and tested (but also likely obsolete) version of the design see the [Releases](https://github.com/RespiraWorks/Ventilator/releases) page.

 ## Contributing